 The reason why short layovers are ok in Phoenix

 Once you pass a security checkpoint at the Phoenix airport, you’ll have access to all gates in that specific terminal.
 And since there are only two terminals at PHX (Terminal 3 and Terminal 4), the chances of you having to re-clear security is almost non-existent if you’re flying the same airline.
-As a matter of fact, it’s the exact same reason why you can do a short layover in the Orlando airport.
-Efficient terminal design FTW.

 Walking from one end of Terminal 3 to the other can be done in less than 5 minutes.
 Walking from one end of terminal 4 to the other can be done in less than 10 minutes (at a brisk pace).